arangodb/velocypack/VelocyPack.md

 NRITEMS is a single number as described above.

-The INDEXTABLE consists of:
+The INDEXTABLE consists of NRSLOTS entries:

   - an array of offsets (unaligned, in the number format described above) earlier offsets reside at lower addresses.
     Offsets are measured from the beginning of the VPack value.
+    Value 0 means an empty slot.

-Nonempty objects have a small header including their byte length, the number of subvalues, then all the subvalues and finally an index table containing offsets to the subvalues.
-To find the index table, find number of subvalues, then the end, and from that the base of the index table, considering how wide its entries are.
+Objects have a small header including their byte length, the number of subvalues, the number of slots in the index table and a seed, followed by all the subvalues and finally an index table containing offsets to the subvalues.
+The header is either 4 or 8 bytes long, and if not all of the above values fit into the header (like for example in the 8 byte case), they follow behind the index table.

+To find the index table, find the end of the object, the number of slots, and from that the base of the index table, considering how wide its entries are.

 For all types the offset table describes where the subvalues reside.
 It is not necessary for the subvalues to start immediately after the number